 - Providing genetic counseling in cancer, heart and other specialty areas

 - Developing innovations to better identify individuals and families at risk for hereditary conditions

-We’re committed to conducting research that engages a wide range of patient and clinician participants while leveraging our strengths in implementation science, bioinformatics, behavioral science and outcomes measurement.
+We’re committed to conducting research that engages a wide range of patient and clinician participants while leveraging our strengths in implementation science, molecular and functional genomics, bioinformatics, behavioral science and outcomes measurement.
 The research we perform directly informs clinical care and aligns with Geisinger’s emphasis on innovative care that meets patients where they are.

 Managing our health and that of our families involves figuring out how to fit our genomic information into the rest of our lives — other health issues we face, where and how we live, and what motivates us to care for ourselves and our families.
 And we’re devoted to helping patients and families find the best way to fit genetic information into their care.